LorenFiorini/meditation_app/README.md

 ## The Solution
  - Several different studies show how regular meditation significantly **reduces depression and anxiety**.
 It also helps alleviate and it can even reverse **PTSD symptoms**.
+ - This Web App will offer **free meditation sessions**.
+The guided meditations will be focused on helping refugees with possible mental disorders associated with their transition.